 Requesting a Reference for a New Employee

-A reference can provide important information to a potential employer and we would nearly always recommend asking for references before employing a new member of staff.
-You can ask for a reference at any point in the recruitment process and we generally advise that job offers should be conditional on receiving satisfactory references.
+A reference can provide important information to a potential employer, and we would recommend asking for references before employing a new member of staff.
+You can ask for a reference at any point during the recruitment process, and we advise that job offers should be conditional on receiving satisfactory references.

 When requesting a reference for a new employee, it is normal to ask for confirmation of facts such as job title, dates of employment, and number of sick days taken.
-You can also ask more detailed questions such the reason for leaving, details about skills/abilities and even questions regarding character and suitability for a role.
-Be aware that asking for too much information is likely to put the recipient off from answering.
+You can also ask more detailed questions, such as the reason for leaving, details about skills/abilities and even questions regarding character and suitability for a role, however, be mindful that asking for too much information can put the recipient off from answering.
+Keeping your request reasonably short and simple is more likely to get a response.
+Please note that an employer is not obliged to provide a response to your request for a personal reference and may respond to say that they will be providing a factual reference in line with their policies and procedures.

-If you don’t receive a reply to a reference request then you must decide whether to employ anyway, and if you do, we would always advise a 6-month probationary period to assess the employee’s suitability for the role.
+If you don’t receive a reply to a reference request, then you must decide whether to employ anyway, and if you do, we always advise implementing a 6-month probationary period to assess the employee’s suitability for the role.

-If you have any questions regarding requesting or writing a reference then our expert employment solicitors would be happy to arrange a free initial consultation.
+If you have any questions about requesting a reference or writing one, our expert employment solicitors would be happy to arrange a free initial consultation to discuss the matter further.

 Tel: 01245 893400